juliafan55/javascript-trivia/README.md

-# Trivia Game
+# Studio Ghibli Trivia

 ## Project Description
-Browser based trivia game, jeopardy style.
+Browser based trivia game.
 As the timer counts down, answer as many questions as possible correctly to gather points.
-If question is answered incorrectly, points will be deducted.
-The game ends when timer runs out.
+If question is answered incorrectly, will not be counted.
+The game ends when timer runs out or when the questions finish.

 ## Planning Process
 Pseudocode ideal game, separate MVP and stretch features.
 Create HTML elements, pull DOM elements and state global